joseshiru/micropython-replink/README.md

 # Micropython-REPLink 🐍

 Handy shortcuts for interacting with a Micropython REPL terminal.
+This extension enables rapid development on embedded hardware by providing file uploading and code execution within the same REPL environment.

-## Features
+## Commands

 * Run current script on the remote device
 * Run selected text on the remote device